To change your logo go to the 'Page Master' under the 'Design' menu

-OK, so this isn't Orkney, or even Kilmartin Glen which is a bit too far from any of the anchorages to be easily visited, but there is still a lot of stuff around.
-I am not quite sure where archaeology ends and history begins, but who cares, this is what I think there is to see:
+OK, so this isn't Orkney, or even Kilmartin Glen which is a bit too far from any of the anchorages round here to be easily visited, but there is still a lot of stuff around.
+I am not quite sure where archaeology ends and history begins, perhaps with written records, but who cares, this is what I think there is to see:

 There is only one stone circle (Loch Buie, South Mull) in the area.

-There are a few standing stones to admire and lean against: East Tarbert Bay, Gigha; Onich at the entrance to Loch Leven; near the South Pier on Gigha; Loch Stornoway, Kintyre; on the Glengorm estate near Loch Mingary, West Mull; and Loch Cuan, West Mull.
+There are a few standing stones to admire and lean against: East Tarbert Bay, Gigha; Onich at the entrance to Loch Leven; near the Caolas Gigalum on Gigha; Loch Stornoway, Kintyre; on the Glengorm estate near Loch Mingary, West Mull; and Loch Cuan, West Mull.
 And there is the strangely named but not very exciting Ogham Stone near Ardminish Bay, Gigha.

 On Canna you will find a Viking grave and a souterrain but they are both a bit of a walk from the anchorage.
 And at Oitir Mhòr on Kerrera there is the almost invisible remains of the Cladh a’Bhearnaig monastery.